Pete Willis: Career

-He was dismissed from the band on 11 July 1982, during the recording of Pyromania, due to excessive drinking that hampered his guitar playing, and was replaced by guitarist Phil Collen two days later.
+He was dismissed from the band on 11 July 1982, during the recording of Pyromania, due to excessive drinking that hampered his guitar playing, and was replaced by guitarist Phil Collen the next day.
 Willis later recorded with the bands Gogmagog (with former and current members of Iron Maiden) and Roadhouse.
 Willis played Hamer Standard guitars almost exclusively during his tenure with Def Leppard.